jc4p/frames-llm-docs/LLM_INSTRUCTIONS_vanilla_js.md

 #### User Authentication:

-`await window.frame.sdk.context.user` -- Returns a user object like { fid, username }
+`await frame.sdk.context.user` -- Returns a user object like { fid, username }

-BE SURE to await the variable, `window.frame.sdk.context.user` returns a Promise.
+BE SURE to await the variable, `frame.sdk.context.user` returns a Promise.

 #### Opening Links: